 The interiors of the Prayer Hall are designed with 50 murals that depict Lord Vishnu with his consorts and Lord Krishna and his gopikas.
 Several paintings depicting important episodes from the life of Marthanda Verma can be seen on the walls of the corridor leading to the guest house.

-Situated at the confluence of the three oceans namely, Indian Ocean, Bay of Bengal, and the Arabian Sea this picturesque beach features amongst the most prominent places to see in Kanyakumari.
-The differently coloured sand, stunning sunrise and sunset views at this beach and the lighthouse make for some superb picture-perfect moments.
+Situated at the confluence of the three oceans namely, the Indian Ocean, Bay of Bengal, and the Arabian Sea this picturesque beach features amongst the most prominent places to see in Kanyakumari.
 Having a rocky surface, it is unsuitable for swimming, however, you can splash in the waves for some fun family time.
 The beach is appropriate for revelling in the beautiful views around.

 There is a lighthouse at the beach, which will fetch you some of the most fantastic views of the vast expanses of salty water stretching till the horizon.
-There is also ample opportunity for shopping various handicrafts made of rustic seaside materials and other things as well.
+There is also ample opportunity to shop for handicrafts made of rustic seaside materials and other things as well.
 Vaisakha, Kalabham, and Navaratri are some of the festivals and fairs that are celebrated here on a significant scale.

 Inviting a calm and spiritually rejuvenating experience for all the Hindu worshippers is the Thanumalayan Temple.
 It is placed roughly 13 kilometers away from the city of Kanyakumari.
 What usually calls in the travellers to this famous temple of Kanyakumari is its phenomenal architecture, finely carved sculptures, and seven-story white Gopuram, which are truly magnetic and a sight to behold.